Addepto in now part of KMS Technology – read full press release!

 • Engineering aviation-specific data transformation processes that preserve critical business context

-The most successful implementations typically require comprehensive AI system integration – creating architecture that combines multiple AI capabilities into coherent solutions.
+The most successful implementations typically require comprehensive AI system integration – creating an architecture that combines multiple AI capabilities into coherent solutions.
 This often means building a sophisticated orchestration layer that coordinates between custom-developed and commercial AI components, all designed to function within the constraints of existing aviation IT infrastructure while remaining flexible enough to evolve alongside rapidly advancing AI capabilities.

 Organizations that successfully navigate these challenges create a unified data foundation capable of supporting hyper-personalization at scale.
 This integration layer transforms fragmented passenger data into a coherent view that makes meaningful personalization possible across every touchpoint in the customer journey, delivering the seamless experience modern travelers increasingly expect.